 A lot of good hotels in Tel Aviv are located near Habima

-Perfect for: anyone who wants to be in the center of action
+Where to stay in Tel Aviv for: anyone who wants to be in the center of action

 Lev Ha’ir means “heart of the city” in Hebrew.
 This part of town is between Neve Tzedek, Florentin, Sarona, the North and Kerem Hateimanim.
 It’s one of the most lively areas of Tel Aviv, where Habima (the National Theater) is located, as well as the White City, a UNESCO World Heritage Site with more than 4000 Bauhaus buildings.
 It’s also packed with coffee shops and bars.